The ultimate list of dietary supplements, vitamins, and minerals to have at home all year round

 The easiest way to adapt your vitamin Dis to supplement your diet with vitamin D in drops, so you can make the right dosage.
 Alternatively, you can opt for a capsule product with the approximate dosage you need: here, 2 to 3 tablets a day in the morning will suffice to meet the needs of an adult weighing between 65 and 80 kg..

 As a reminder, the vitamin D is a fat-soluble vitamin, which can be stored by the body before being released.
-Once the crisis is over, or simply after the winter season, there's no need to supplement further if you expose yourself to the sun on a fairly regular basis, without overdoing it, of course.
+Once the crisis period is over, or simply after the winter season, there's no need to supplement further if you expose yourself to the sun on a fairly regular basis - without, of course, overdoing it.

 As we saw in the chapter dedicated to the ideal balance between omega-3, omega-6, and omega-9We are deficient in omega-3s in the modern Western diet.